anahitasocial/anahita/README.md

 ================
 Version: 4.0.1 Birth Release

-Anahita is a social networking platform and framework for building knowledge sharing apps and services.
+Anahita is a social networking platform and framework for building knowledge apps and services.

 Anahita is fully open source and available under the GPL3 license.
-Use Anahita to develop:
+Use Anahita to build social networks for:

-1. knowledge sharing networks
+1. online learning and knowledge systems
-2. project management and collaboration environments
+2. open science and open data
-3. online learning
+3. online collaboration
-4. open science and research
-5. sharing and collecting data and content

 Getting Started
 ================